2020 Joint Commission ORYX® Requirements

 The Joint Commission has narrowed the list of required chart-abstracted measures to one, (unless you are a hospital with 300 or more births or a free-standing psych hospital).
-This one measure will need to be submitted on a quarterly basis for the entire 2020 calendar year.
-And remember it’s only aggregate monthly data that needs submitted.

 |For hospitals with at least 300 live births a year, three additional measures are required: PC-02, PC-05 and PC-06|

 The eCQM reporting requirements will remain the same.
 In 2020, hospitals must continue to submit four of the available 10 eCQMs.
 You must report on one self-selected quarter from 2020.
 The deadline to submit your measures is March 15, 2021.

 The difference this year, is the available measure list.
 TJC added a brand-new eCQM, ePC-02 (Cesarean Birth).
 They also retired the following eCQMs: AMI-8a, CAC-3, ED-1 and EHDI-1a.